 - The name and email address of someone who is able to provide a reference, this can be a work colleague, employer or former tutor.

 - A detailed personal statement explaining why you would like to undertake the course.

 - A copy of your proof of English competency (see below).

 If you do not meet these requirements, please don’t worry.
-The run a number of English Language Programmes at the Centre for International English to prepare you for your academic studies.
 You can also contact our admissions team on firstname.lastname@example.org for more information on the qualifications we accept.

 Option 1: Upfront Payment in full.
 Option 2: Interest free payments every other month for the duration of the course.

 |1st May 2024||£787|